Winning by Volume

 Personally, I have faced many challenges in my learning.
 I have disabilities that prevent me from being your standard classroom student.
 I now realise there are no shortcuts to anywhere worth going!

 I win by volume all the time by saturating myself in a subject.
-It is time-consuming and stressful sometimes and the rewards are rarely instant.
+It is time-consuming and stressful sometimes, and the rewards are rarely instant.

-However, I maintain my consistency and this 9th-grade dropout is starting a second Master’s degree soon.
-I remind myself that I am in the discernment process towards wisdom which like any good recipe cannot be rushed by turning up the heat!
-Time and the compounding interest of experience must be allowed to do their work.
+However, I maintain my consistency, and this 9th-grade dropout is starting a second Master’s degree soon.
+I remind myself that I am in the discernment process toward wisdom, which, like any good recipe, cannot be rushed by turning up the heat!

-So keep at it and do not give up!
+So keep at it, and do not give up!
 You may not end up where you planned, but often in a better place than you planned.

+This week, win by volume – pound those walls and push them over!
 Thanks for reading!
 I’d love you to share your thoughts in the comment space below!

 Dave Brebner.